docsforadobe/illustrator-scripting-guide/docs/jsobjref/exportOptionsFlash.rst

 **Description**

-Options for exporting a document as a Macromedia® Flash® (SWF) file, used with the :ref:`document.exportFile` method.
+Options for exporting a document as a Macromedia® Flash® (SWF) file, used with the :ref:`jsobjref/document.exportFile` method.
 All properties are optional.

 When you export a document, the appropriate file extension is appended automatically.
 You should not include any file extension in the file specification.